datacarpentry/sql-socialsci/episodes/04-Missing data.md

 ![SN7577_DD_Q2](../fig/SQL_04_Nulls_03.png)

-You can see from the extract of the SN7577_nulls file above that there are several '-1' values in the Q2 indicating the original data had no value, therefore interpreted as a NULL value for specific rows in Q2.
+You can see from the extract of the SN7577_nulls file above that there are several '-1' values in the Q2 field indicating the original data had no value, therefore interpreted as a NULL value for specific rows in Q2.

 This is very different from rows which have a value of 11 for column Q2 (3rd row from bottom).
 The value 11 means that the participant **refused** to provide an answer.
 The refusal may not tell you which party they are inclined to vote for, but it does convey some kind of information. **A NULL value tells you nothing.**